Sogod, Southern Leyte

-Sogod (IPA:[ˈsuɡud]), officially the Municipality of Sogod (Lungsod sa Sogod; Bayan ng Sogod), is a 2nd class municipality in the province of Southern Leyte, Philippines.
+Sogod (IPA:[ˈsuɡud]), officially the Municipality of Sogod (Lungsod sa Sogod; Bayan ng Sogod), is a 1st income class municipality in the province of Southern Leyte, Philippines.
 According to the 2020 census, it has a population of 47,552 people.

-The name of the municipality originated from the Cebuano word, sogod, meaning "to start."
+The name of the municipality originated from the Cebuano word sogod, meaning "to start."
 Founded as a Catholic mission station by the Society of Jesus in 1601, Sogod became a regular municipality on June 10, 1853.

 Sogod is located along the Southern Leyte section of the Pan-Philippine Highway, 126 km south of Tacloban City, the regional center of Eastern Visayas.
 Rugged mountains enveloped most of the town's northern terrain with numerous river systems crept throughout the southern lowlands.
 Known as the center of trade, commerce and industry in the south-central region of Leyte, Sogod is also home to Southern Leyte State University (SLSU) Main Campus and Saint Thomas Aquinas College (STAC).